What is an Initial Payment in a Leasing Deal?

 Car Leasing: How Does it Work?

-Firstly, it is good to know exactly what is involved when leasing a vehicle.
+Firstly, it is good to know exactly what is involved when leasing a car.

 When you lease a car, you sign up to a financial agreement that states exactly how you’re paying for it and how long the contract will last.

-You will pay an upfront cost (either deposit or initial rental payment) and then continue to pay fixed monthly instalments until the end of the lease contract – all in exchange for the car you want.
+You will pay an upfront cost (initial rental payment) and then continue to pay fixed monthly instalments until the end of the lease contract – all in exchange for the car you want.

-Once this ends, you hand the car back and exchange it for another model with a new contract, or you can keep the car, depending on the type of finance agreement you’ve signed up to.
+Once the contract term ends, you hand the car back and exchange it for another new model on a new contract - or you can keep the car, depending on the type of finance agreement you’ve signed up to.

 So what does initial rental payment mean when leasing a car?